 Available with petrol & diesel engine options in two manual and CVT transmissions, Jazz carline is priced between Rs 5.88 lakh and 9.18 lakh (ex-showroom, Delhi).
-Talking of the upcoming Honda WR-V, its price is estimated to fall between Rs 7 lakh to Rs 10 lakh (ex-showroom price).
+And the newly launched Honda WR-V prices fall between Rs 7.75 lakh to Rs 9.99 lakh (ex-showroom price).

 Sourcing power from the same set of engine, WR-V and Jazz are identical in mechanical terms.
-The petrol variants draw power from the 1.2 litre –VTEC petrol engine putting out 88.8bhp at 6,000rpm along with 109Nm of torque at 4,500rpm.
-Diesel powered variants on the other hand use 1.5-litre i-DTEC oil burner churning out 115bhp 98.6bhp at 3,600rpm and 200Nm of torque at 1,750rpm.
-Transmission choices will include 5-speed & six-speed manuals and a CVT on the Jazz carline.
+The petrol variants draw power from the 1.2 litre –VTEC petrol engine good for 89bhp at 6,000rpm and 109Nm of torque at 4,500rpm.
+Diesel powered variants on the other hand use 1.5-litre i-DTEC unit tuned to produce churning out 99bhp at 3,600rpm and 200Nm of torque at 1,750rpm.
+Transmission choices include 5-speed & six-speed manuals and a CVT on the Jazz carline.
 The WR-V retains the five and six speed manuals, missing out on the CVT unit.
-Despite using same engines, both the models are bound to deliver different mileage.
+Despite using same engines, both the models deliver different mileage.

 Built on the same platform, there is a radical difference between Jazz and WR-V in terms of looks.
 The front profile has been crafted aggressively to give WR-V SUV-like character.
 It sports a thick chrome band that runs between the sleek pulled-back headlamp units.
 Lower front apron is broad with rounded fog lamps, black cladding and silver skid plate for an aggressive crossover-ish appearance.
 Side facet receives the same treatment with key elements like cladded wheel arches, large alloy wheels, roof rails and sharp lines bringing out the sporty character.
-As we move the rear, there will be a sportier bumper with faux aluminium skid plate, thick body cladding and Jazz-inspired, boomerang-shaped tail-lamps.
+As we move to the rear, there is a sportier bumper with faux aluminium skid plate, thick body cladding and Jazz-inspired, boomerang-shaped tail-lamps.
 Dimensionally, WR-V is 44mm longer, 40mm wider and 57mm higher than Jazz.

 In comparison, Jazz has a subtle styling and a lower ground clearance suitable for a hatchback.
 In front, there is a square-like bonnet with sharp lines and a dual-part grille with a thin chrome lining placed parallel to the bold chrome band.
 The fog lamp housings are larger and the air-dams are shorter.
 Body cladding, roof rails and faux skid plate is missing in the Jazz.
 View from the side reminds of Amaze with a sharp line running across the length of the window line.
 Supporting creases on the flanks add to the visual appeal.
 Round the back, there is a chrome garnish on the boot lid, blackened fog lamp housings on the lower bumper, vertically stacked tail-lamps and pointed rear profile.

 Unlike the exterior profile, WR-V will mirror Jazz’s interior styling and design to curb pricing.
 Even most of the equipment has been inherited from the donor hatchback.
 But Honda has packed it with additional features on the outside as well as inside.
-Among the exterior fitments, the subcompact SUV will sport new front grille, smoked headlamps, LED DRLs, plastic cladding around bumper and wheel arches, scuff plates and roof-rails.
+Among the exterior fitments, the subcompact SUV sports new front grille, smoked headlamps, LED DRLs, plastic cladding around bumper and wheel arches, scuff plates and roof-rails.

-The in-cabin tech on the WR-V will be similar to the new City featuring new upholstery, chrome accents on dashboard, handbrake and air-con vents and water proof floor mats.
+The in-cabin tech on the WR-V is similar to the new City featuring new upholstery, chrome accents on dashboard, handbrake and air-con vents and water proof floor mats.
 Besides, the wheelbase will be longer, implying more space inside the cabin.
-In addition, the WR-V can benefit from a new infotainment system with touchscreen and other features from the new City sedan.
+The WR-V benefits from 7-inch DIGIPAD infotainment system with Apple CarPlay, Android Auto, Bluetooth & navigation system from the new City sedan.
 The advanced tech from Jazz’s top-spec variant including magic seats, automatic headlamps and rain sensing wipers have been dropped to curb pricing.
 Though, it comes with electric touch sunroof.